Skip to main content

 Community Engagement Fair

 It's never too early to start living out SLU's mission of service to humanity and social justice values!
-Meet the Center for Social Action team (CSA) and learn more about how to become involved in service and diversity, equity and inclusion initiatives on and off campus.
-Community organizations looking for volunteers will also have booths inside the CGC and along West Pine Mall.
-See how you can get involved in the community while having fun with carnival snacks.
+Meet the Center for Social Action team and learn more about how to become involved in service and justice work in our community.
+Community organizations looking for volunteers will have booths set up in the business school's Cook Hall Atrium.
+See how you can get involved in the community, and enjoy some free shaved ice.

 Interfaith Fair